 Beekeeping is not an easy task, regardless of where you are.
 Even if you’re keeping hives in a rural location, or you have a hobby farm, or a large farm, bees are challenging.

 Neighbors who might not be huge fans of a beehive next door.
 Water sources.
 Sunlight.
 Possible swarming.
 Other hives that might be nearby.
 Or, in our case, failed hives for reasons unknown.

 It was a HUGE amount of bees.
 Within a matter of weeks, they were all dead.
 No known reason, just all dead.
 And let me tell you about the smell inside an entire hive of dead bees – it is not a pleasant one.

 Our third hive was also a cutout.
-Brandan likes to work with one of the other members of the local beekeeper’s association on the cutouts, and its a win-win because we get the bees from the cutout.
+My husband Brandan likes to work with one of the other members of the local beekeeper’s association on the cutouts, and its a win-win because we get the bees from the cutout.

 (For those of you thinking to yourselves, “couldn’t you just have taken 5 minutes to check on them?
 The answer is no. Have a newborn and then you’ll understand!
 Also, a hive check does NOT take 5 minutes.)

 Here’s the good news – we went into the hive about a week ago, and they were THRIVING.
 Capped brood, honey, tons of happy and active bees.
 Bee success!

 A couple of the frames were glued together with honeycomb – they had bridged the spacing between the frames, so when we pulled it out, as carefully as possible, it still pulled it open.

 Once they fill that one, we will add a queen excluder and a third box, and THAT is the box we can start to harvest honey from.

 If you’re interested in beekeeping, don’t let living in a residential area deter you.
-We live in downtown Charleston, right in the middle of the city.
+We live in a downtown area, right in the middle of the city.

 1. Water Source